 Medicare Phone Scams: Protect Yourself and Elderly Family Members From Scammers and Identity Theft

-Anyone over 65 years of age, or who qualifies for Medicare due to disabilities or a chronic condidtion, is at risk of Medicare-related fraud.
+Anyone over 65 years of age or who qualifies for Medicare due to disabilities or a chronic condition is at risk of Medicare-related fraud.
+This may include people suffering from coronavirus (COVID-19).
 The majority of this fraud starts with a phone call from a scammer.
 There are many different variations of Medicare fraud, but what's most important is that you or your elderly loved ones know the different types of scams and how to protect yourselves.
-This is true for all phone scams like the grandparents phone scam and Jamaican lottery scam, which also target seniors.
+This is true for all phone scams like the grandparent phone scam and Jamaican lottery phone scam, which also target seniors.

-Medicare is a federally funded health insurance program created for Americans who are 65 or older, or who have certain disabilities that qualify them for coverage.
+Medicare is a federally funded health insurance program created for Americans who are 65 or older or who have specific disabilities that qualify them for coverage.
 There are four different parts to Medicare:

 - Part B - is for certain medical services, including outpatient care, medical supplies, and preventative treatments.

-- Part C - is a specialized Medicare plan that is offered via a private company that works with Medicare to provide Part A and B of Medicare coverage.
+- Part C - is a specialized Medicare plan offered via a private company that works with Medicare to provide Part A and B of Medicare coverage.

 - Part D - is for prescription drug coverage.

-In order to avoid fraud you should first know what type of plan you have.
+The first and most important thing future Medicare recipients should know is that you cannot enroll over the phone, even during open enrollment.
+Once enrolled, the easiest way to avoid fraud, is to know what type of plan you have.
 Make sure you check your Medicare card and any other insurance cards that you use.
-Call the phone number listed on the cards to ask for more information if it's unclear as to what plan and coverage you have.
-You can also check online at Medicare.gov, or you can call Medicare directly at 1-800-633-4227.
+You can download Medicare publications to help explain the process.
+Also download a copy of the Medicare and You Handbook.
+You can call the phone number listed on the cards to ask for more information if it's unclear what plan and coverage you have.
+You can also check online at Medicare.gov, or you can call Medicare directly at 1-800-Medicare or 1-800-633-4227.
 For those who use a TTY phone you can call 1-877-486-2048.